A. T. M. Afzal

 Abu Taher Mohammad Afzal (known as ATM Afzal) is a Bangladeshi jurist who served as the 8th Chief Justice of Bangladesh.

 Career

 In 1976, Afzal was the public prosecutor at the trial of Colonel Abu Taher.

+Afzal gave a dissenting verdict in the 8th Amendment case, also known as Anwar Hossain Chowdhury vs Bangladesh case, of 1989.

+In 2004, Afzal was the chairman of the Law Commission.